aamaliaa/reporter/README.md

 Reporter-App Client Library
 ============================

 This is a Javascript client library for [Reporter App](http://www.reporter-app.com) data from Dropbox with Node.js.
+It uses the awesome q async library (https://github.com/kriskowal/q).

-It's also still very much *in progress*.
+It's also still very much **in progress**.

 #### Set up
 1. Create an app in the developers section of Dropbox with access to only your text files.